olivmath/olivmath/README.md

 # 🌎 Hello World !

-🚀 I use blockchain technology to help companies revolutionize the way they work and create value.

 Blockchain Engineer with 3+ years of experience in the entire Blockchain project development workflow, from design, architecture, integration with other services, testing and security auditing, to deployment on the Mainnet.
 Worked in teams of 4 to 6 people and led teams of up to 3 people.